germangar/algorizer/DOC.md

 In Algorizer, the `trade` object is your assistant for managing orders and positions.
 It offers a standardized interface for placing, closing, and inspecting trades, supporting both live and backtesting modes.
 Configuring your strategy via `trade.strategy` ensures consistent behavior and accuracy during all stages of execution.

+Using the trade assistant is optional.
+Don't import 'trade' if you prefer to create your own trade manager.

 ---
 <br><br>